 As I left the museum I reflected on the conditions that Frank and his family lived in.
 I thought ‘how horrible for a family to be crammed into one room.
 How terrible that they didn’t have proper cooking or laundry facilities.
 How awful that they moved from place to place because they couldn’t pay their rent’.
 And then I remembered: that entire families are living in hotel rooms in Dublin right now, moving regularly, because they can’t afford skyrocketing rents and there is no social housing available or being built.
 And I remembered Una’s story of the homeless man that broke into the museum and slept willingly on a bed in ‘Little Italy’ to escape the cold of Limerick’s streets.
 I realised: we think we have come so far since Frank’s time, but we haven’t.
 Many people were angry when Frank published his book.
 The fallout of the memoir (there almost always is a fallout when it comes to memoir), was that some people in Limerick took exception to his portrayal of their city.
 They denied the veracity of the story.
-And yet here we are, many years later, many years after the great depression, a crisis so great that it made the demise of the Celtic Tiger look like a holiday.
-We are apparently a wealthy country, and yet people sleep on the streets.
+And yet here we are, many years later, many years after the great depression.
+We are now apparently a very wealthy country, and yet people sleep on the streets.
 Entire families live in hotel rooms in our capital city.
 And again, many would be scandalised at the suggestion that Ireland was anything but a modern, compassionate, civilised nation.
 Have we changed that much?